 a) The exact breakeven swap rate is 13.718% and the breakeven value of each leg (fixed and floating) is 3.001609 million.

 b) Since the client is hedging a floating rate loan with this swap he will be paying a fixed rate and receiving the floating rate or simply paying fixed.

 c) This question is asking you to price a one step FRA or a Forward Rate Agreement.
-To solve it you should pick the row corresponding to tenor 2.5 and solve for a fixed rate that allows the present value of fixed and floating payments to completely offset each other.
+To solve it, pick the row corresponding to tenor 2.5.
+Solve for a fixed rate that allows the present value of fixed and floating payments to completely offset each other.
 This fixed rate is 17.5732%.
-If you understood the question intuitively you should be able to answer it without resorting to the below solution by simply looking at the applicable forward rate and using that as the breakeven rate.
+Intuitively, without resorting to the solution below, the breakeven rate is equal to the applicable forward rate.